VVBondarenko/AnimeAPI/README.md

 # AnimeAPI
 Coming soon!
-- Check the dev branch to check development code.
+- Navigate to the dev branch to check development code.